josephbalzanodev/.clay/README.md

 Welcome to the **.clay** documentation, a versatile and highly customizable template for `custom:button-card` in Home Assistant.
 The goal of this template is to provide a solid, aesthetically clean, and functional foundation for creating modern and intuitive interfaces.

 Inspired by the principles of Neumorphism and Material Design, Clay allows you to build dynamic cards that change their appearance and color based on entity states, with a wide range of customization options.
+Its name, 'Clay', embodies this philosophy: a template that is completely moldable to fit any need, yet provides a stable and reliable foundation once your configuration is set.

 ![](img/home_examples.png)